 Email truly revolutionized communication.
 The ability to retrieve a message from anywhere in the world in a matter of seconds is mind boggling.
 However, judging by the size of your inboxes (a poll I posted recently showed that 60% of email users had more than 100 messages in their inbox), you could benefit from some tips on how to keep your inbox clean.

-From reading that article and my own experience over the past eighteen months, here are my suggestions for reaching harmony with email:
+From reading that article and my own experience over the past 8 years, here are my suggestions for reaching harmony with email:

 - Use Gmail instead of Outlook or any other email system.
 The tools available in Gmail make handling email a breeze, and the built-in spam filter with Gmail is phenomenal negating step 1.